 Pack only the most essential toiletries.
 You can always buy toiletries when you settle in a new city for a while.

 If you’re a fast moving nomad, then solid toiletries are a perfect solution.

-For all the tips on how to pack light, read this guide.
+For more tips on how to pack light, read this guide.

 2) Digital nomads need a social life

 One of the best ways to make the digital nomad lifestyle sustainable is to make sure you have great company around you wherever you go.

 Otherwise, you will most likely find yourself feeling homesick, lonely or just unhappy.

 I’m writing this assuming you travel solo, but even if you’re a digital nomad couple, you’ll most likely feel the need to make new friends when you travel.

 This isn’t about being an introvert or an extrovert (or an omnivert).
 We all need that human connection.
 How many people you meet and how often you hang out with them is up to you.